lucidsushi/leet-code/README.md

-# Doing these to torture my brain just to forget about them few months later :sushi:
+# Doing these for fun just to forget about them a few months later... :sushi:

 https://leetcode.com/